unbit/uwsgi-docs/Legion.rst

 ****************************

 During 0.9 development cycle a clustering subsystem (based on multicast) has been added.
 It was very raw, unreliable and very probably no-one used it seriously.
 The new idea is transforming it in a general api that can use different backends.

-The Legion subsystem can be one of those backends, as weel as projects like corosync or the redhat cluster suite.
+The Legion subsystem can be one of those backends, as well as projects like corosync or the redhat cluster suite.